buffo2fs/petshop-api/README.md

 Maven

-YAML configuration

-JSON database seed files
+MapStruct

+Lombok

 Domain Model

-Main Entities
+Main entities:

 Product

 Order

-ProductOrder (join table)

 Rating

+ProductOrder (join entity)

 Relationships

-An Order contains multiple Products
+An order can contain multiple products

-A Product can belong to multiple Orders
+A product can belong to multiple orders

-The many-to-many relationship is handled by ProductOrder using a composite key
+The many-to-many relationship is handled via a join entity with a composite key

-A Product can have multiple Ratings
+A product can have multiple ratings

-Enums (Strong Domain Modeling)
+Enums

-The project uses enums to avoid magic strings and enforce consistency:
+Enums are used to ensure strong domain modeling and consistency:

 OrderStatusEnum